BBWISE/online_store/README.md

 ## BY BAYODE BLESSING 0040/EDSA/23/B/BD
 ## link: https://intercellular-thres.000webhostapp.com/index.php
 ## Database
-The of this mini-project contains four different tables:
+The database of this mini-project contains four different tables:
 ### user table:
 This table stores the user personal informations such as the full name, email and password with an id column with serves as the primary key.
 ### products: